Minimal Representations of Order Types by Geometric Graphs: Concluding remarks

+We conjecture that the geometric graph $G$ of exit edges not only is supporting for $S$, but also that any point set $S'$ that is the vertex set of a geometric graph isomorphic to~$G$ has the same order type as $S$.
+One might conjecture that already knowing all exit edges and their witnesses (in the dual line arrangement, all triangular cells and their orientations) is sufficient to determine the order type.
+Surprisingly, this turns out to be false.

+A counterexample is sketched in \fig{fig:OTs_exist_triples} as a dual (stretchable) pseudoline arrangement of 14~lines in the projective plane, based on an example by Felsner and Weil~\cite{hbo-dcg}.
+It consists of two arrangements of six lines in the Euclidean plane that are combinatorially different, but share the set of triangular cells and their orientations.
+While the exit edges and their witnesses are the same for the two different order types, the corresponding exit graphs are not isomorphic.

-In \fig{fig:countereg} we show two pseudoline arrangements with the same triangular cells (including their orientations) and the same order of triangular cells along each pseudoline.
+In the dual of that example the order of the triangular cells along each pseudoline differs, but that extra information is not enough to distinguish the two order types: We can modify the pseudoline arrangements in \fig{fig:OTs_exist_triples} by, essentially, duplicating pseudolines 1--6 and making a pseudoline and its duplicate cross between the crossings with two red pseudolines (7--14).
+In \fig{fig:countereg} we present an illustration.
+It shows two pseudoline arrangements with the same triangular cells (including their orientations) and the same order of triangular cells along each pseudoline.
 However, the corresponding order types are not the same (see for example the number of extremal points).
 Note that the dual point sets of the pseudoline arrangements in \fig{fig:countereg} can be obtained from the ones in \fig{fig:OTs_exist_triples} by adding a copy of points 1--6 close to the original respective points.
 Thus, we cannot reconstruct the order type from that information.